Karol J. Bobko

 Karol Joseph "Bo" Bobko (December 23, 1937 – August 17, 2023) was an American aerospace engineer, U.S. Air Force officer, test pilot, and a USAF and NASA astronaut.
 Bobko was the first graduate of the U.S. Air Force Academy to travel in space and the first person to fly on three different space shuttles across three different missions: STS-6, STS-51-D, STS-51-J.

 Early life and education

-Colonel Bobko was born on December 23, 1937, in Queens, New York, to a family with Polish and Lithuanian roots.
+Bobko was born on December 23, 1937, in Manhattan, New York, to a family with Polish and Lithuanian roots.
+He grew up in Cambria Heights, Queens and Seaford, New York.

 He graduated from Brooklyn Technical High School in 1955 before receiving a Bachelor of Science degree from the United States Air Force Academy in 1959.
 In 1970, he earned a Master of Science degree in aerospace engineering from the University of Southern California.

 Military service

 Bobko was a member of the first graduating class of the U.S. Air Force Academy.
 Subsequent to receiving his commission and navigator rating, he attended pilot training at Bartow Air Base, Florida, and Vance Air Force Base, Oklahoma.
 He completed his flight training and received his pilot wings in 1960.

 From 1961 to 1965, he flew F-100 and F-105 aircraft while assigned as a pilot with the 523d Tactical Fighter Squadron at Cannon Air Force Base, New Mexico, and the 336th Tactical Fighter Squadron at Seymour Johnson Air Force Base, North Carolina.
 He attended the Aerospace Research Pilot School at Edwards Air Force Base, California, and was assigned as an astronaut to the USAF Manned Orbiting Laboratory (MOL) program in 1966.

 Bobko logged over 6,600 hours flight time in the F-100, F-104, F-105, T-33, T-38, and other aircraft.